-As above, you’ll need to either get an ECU override (such as DynoJet) or have a local motorcycle specialist determine if the bike is running lean or rich, and jet it to suit.
+As above, you’ll need to either get an ECU override (DynoJet) or have a local motorcycle specialist determine if the bike is running lean or rich, and jet it to suit.

 The higher the performance of your motorcycle, typically the higher-grade fuel it will use.

 That’s because a higher performance engine is less reliable, and even the slightest internal change will affect output dramatically.